mapr-demos/mapr-ycsb-scripts/README.md

 This is a MapR-internal repo that contains scripts to assist with running the Yahoo Cloud Serving Benchmark (YCSB) against MapR-DB, Cassandra and HBase.
-There's also some guidance on setting up clustershell, which is a prerequistite.

 Using these scripts, you can:
+* Manage running the YCSB client on a set of machines
+* Manage copying the output and result files from each machine when workloads complete
 * Create tables according to best practices
-* Manage running the ycsb client on a set of machines
-* Manage copying the output and result files from each machine when workloads complete
 * Compute throughput and latency statistics for viewing or export to CSV
 * Run multiple workloads with a single command
 * Optionally gather 'nmon' data from the cluster nodes for offline analysis